Overview of AJWS

 Position Summary

-AJWS’s Sexual Health and Rights (SHR) grantmaking department Program Associate provides largely administrative and some programmatic support for the department.
-The Program Associate works with the Director and Program Officers of the SHR team and coordinates with other Program Associates to ensure key organizational databases are managed and processes are adhered to so that Programs team can effectively and efficiently get grants to our partners.
-The Program Associate will help maintain systems to ensure that restricted grants received by the SHR department are spent down in a timely manner and get information needed to Program Officers and the Director to enable timely and strategic decision making.
-The Program Associate will also support the collection of budget and program data and communicate key information about AJWS’s programs for internal and external use.
-The Program Associate provides broader administrative and logistical support to the department and to the Programs Division, as well as works collaboratively with other divisions to support AJWS’s advocacy, communications, and fundraising efforts.
-Minimal travel required, about once a year.
+Sexual Health and Rights: The Program Associate works with the Director and Program Officers of the SHR team, and coordinates with other AJWS Program Associates, to manage key organizational processes and databases so that the overall Programs team can effectively and efficiently get grants to our partners.
+The Program Associate will help maintain systems to ensure that restricted grants received by the SHR department are spent down in a timely manner and provide information needed to Program Officers and the Director to enable timely and strategic decision making.
+The Program Associate also supports the collection of budget and program data and communicates key information about AJWS’s programs for internal and external use.
+This portfolio makes up 50% of the role.

 Responsibilities include but are not limited to: